gnosis/GECO/Proposals/Linkdrop.md

 ### Meta-linkdrop demo and contract

-[This demo](https://screencast-o-matic.com/watch/cqeblx0k7e) video shows a similiar meta-linkdrop scheme utilizing Universal Login we implemented within the "Daily" wallet.
+[This demo](https://screencast-o-matic.com/watch/cqeblx0k7e) video shows a similiar meta-linkdrop scheme utilizing Universal Login we implemented within the "Daily" wallet targeting Venezuelans.
 The contract implementation for this meta-linkdrop example can be found [here](https://gist.github.com/Dobrokhvalov/00e2bbca13a1378636fa5a400bd692f5#file-invitelink-sol).